Tiburonboy/Symbolic-modified-nodal-analysis/test circuits/readme.md

 test circuits

-I'm going to put various test circuits used to validate the code here.
+I'm going to put various test circuits used to validate the code in this folder.